A Japanophile who has survived 15 solo trips to Japan, Ced's visits focus on discovering the country’s lesser-known

 Do you know that Tokyo is the city with the most Michelin stars?
 If you’re willing to splurge, the best of the international gourmet dining scene is open to you in Tokyo.
-If you’re on a budget, despair not—there are a plethora of reasonable and budget-friendly choices too.
+If you’re on a budget, despair not too—there are a plethora of reasonable and budget-friendly choices as well.
 The short of it: Tokyo is a dining capital of the world.
 Your Tokyo nights will never be spent hungry.
 Your camera will be full of foodie perfect shots too.

 14. The Stunning

 15. The Never-Sleeping

 I end this collection of Tokyo night photos by saying, Tokyo is perhaps the greatest city in the world, simply because it has something for everyone.
 Don’t you want to visit this magnificent capital right away?